Zip Nada Zilch is not a scam, and despite the name, can actually produce people rewards and money if they know what to do.

-Name: Zip Nada Zilch (ZNZ)
+Quick Report on Zip Nada Zilch (ZNZ):

 Price: Free to sign up.

-Overall Rating: 3 out of 10 stars (Not a scam, but not a program I’d personally use either.)
+ZNZ is not a scam, but not a program I’d personally use either.

-Zip Nada Zilch (ZNZ) is an interesting program to review because in many ways it has many of the same similarities to other rewards programs I’ve reviewed which I’ll get to.
-Besides that, after checking it out, I don’t believe it’s a scam, but there’s also a very slippery slope in my opinion.
+Zip Nada Zilch is an interesting program to review because in many ways it has many of the same similarities to other rewards programs I’ve reviewed which I’ll get to.
+Besides that, after checking it out, I don’t believe it’s a scam (as I said before), but there’s also a very slippery slope in my opinion.

-ZNZ in a nutshell:
+Zip Nada Zilch in a nutshell:

-It is a free program that you can sign up for which gives you credits for completing offers such as signing up for trial memberships with various other sites/services.
+It is a free program that you can sign up for which gives you credits (rewards) for completing offers such as signing up for trial memberships with various other sites/services.
 Some of these trials are associated with big name companies.
 You get rewarded with credits for this which you can then use to get prizes and/or commissions.

-How does ZNZ make money?
+How does Zip Nada Zilch make money?

 When it comes to making money on ZNZ’s part, they are promoting the companies they advertise and earn some sort of compensation when someone joins through them and completes a trial offer or signs up.

 What I also found was on the main ZNZ site, you were given the option to select 21 other sites associated with the main Zip Nada Zilch site, each of which pays differently (or the same) per referral as well as requires you first earn a specific amount of credits before being eligible.

 I’m not sure why this is even happening as these other sites look like duplicates of one another and they could just promote these prizes on their main webpage in my mind.
 I suppose it’s being done to make more money?

 You may also find people who promote this site and others like it and they may even be willing to pay you to sign up through them.
 This is a method of making money programs like Project Payday teach.

-Why I can’t recommend ZNZ:
+Why I can’t recommend Zip Nada Zilch (3 cons):

 But if you take into account the offers which cost money, you will actually be rewarded less in credits than what you pay into it.
 This maybe a marketing tactic to get you to try more things so they can earn more money, but personally, I do not like this at all.

 From the list of offers I saw, there were 28 on each page and out of one of the pages I saw, only 6 were free.
 But even those have a catch and will require you sign up with a credit card.

 Now what makes this further bad in my mind is that when I read the terms of ZNZ, they do mention that they can change their policy and/or refuse credits you get: